 Weeks 6 to 2

-From 6 weeks out to 2 weeks out the athlete must focus on pure fat loss to drop under 12%.
-The standards of leanness and dehydration required for competitive bodybuilding are extremely unhealthy, unsustainable and unnatural.
-So at some point in the final 6 weeks an athlete will have to abandon intelligent, healthy body recompositioning processes and simply force the body to waste away the last fat… We try to avoid these practices as far as possible until absolutely required (for example: training every day, but no cardio).
-By 2 weeks out the athlete should be around the bodyfat percentage they will be onstage – nicely under 12%, ideally 10% with overall millimetres around 40mm (over 9 sites, caliper method – body fat test).
+From 6 weeks out to 2 weeks out, we focus on pure fat loss to drop under 14%.
+The standards of leanness and “dehydration” required for competitive bodybuilding are extremely unhealthy, unsustainable and unnatural.
+So at some point in the final 6 weeks we have to abandon intelligent, healthy body recompositioning processes and simply force the body to lose that last bit of fat.
+We try to avoid these practices as far as possible until absolutely required but you may need to train every day (no more than 1 hour sessions, and NEVER any cardio).
+By 2 weeks out from comp, you should be around your goal bodyfat percentage, so you should be at the goal total millimetres over 9 sites.

 Final 2 weeks